-Hard water deposits not only look bad, but they can also mar your surfaces permanently.
-These stains are located in tubs, toilets, sinks, coffee machines, cookware and anything else that comes in regular contact with water.
+Stains from hard water deposits not only look bad, but can also mar your surfaces permanently unless you take care of them promptly.
+These stains may be located in bathtubs, toilets, sinks, coffee machines, cookware, and anything else that comes in regular contact with water.

 Understanding Hard Water

-Hard water refers to a water source with a high concentration of minerals.
-Most city and municipal water suppliers have filtering and purification processes that remove many minerals from the water supply, but people who use well water often have hard water issues.
-They can add a water softener to their water supply to help minimize the effects of calcium, magnesium and iron.
+Hard water refers to a water source with a high concentration of minerals, especially calcium, magnesium and iron.
+Most city and municipal water suppliers have filtering and purification processes that remove some of the minerals from their local water supply.
+People who use well water tend to have the most serious hard water issues.

-Other unsightly hard water deposits include brownish toilet rings, brown or black and blue or green stains near the water source or water line in the tub or sink.
+Other unsightly hard water deposits include brownish toilet rings, and brown, black, blue or green stains near the water source or water line in the tub or sink.
 These are caused by iron, brass and copper in the water.
-If let go for too long, they also can become impossible to remove.
+If left alone for too long, these deposits also can become impossible to remove.

 You might have what you need to clean hard water deposits right in your pantry.
-You can remove lime scale with white vinegar or a lemon (just cut it in half and rub it on the stain).
-If the stain is covered by layers of soap scum, it may require a lot of elbow grease or something stronger.
+Remove lime scale with white vinegar or a lemon (just cut the fruit in half and rub it on the stain).
+However, if the stain is covered by layers of soap scum, it may require a lot of elbow grease or a stronger cleanser.